Context

 Solution

-My Role
+My role

-Conducted user research within the Summon World Discord community to understand player expectations for battles and livestream experiences.
-Analyzed existing D&D and RPG platforms to explore how they present combat, identify best practices, and uncover opportunities for improvement.
+My primary responsibilities included user research and competitive analysis, where I conducted research within the Summon World Discord community to understand player expectations for battles and livestream experiences.
+I also analyzed existing D&D and RPG platforms to identify best practices and uncover opportunities for improvement.
+I also partnered with engineers and product stakeholders to ensure alignment on feasibility.
+During concept development, I developed the visual layout and interactive prototype.

-User Research
+User research

 Based on the competitive analysis, I identified several opportunities for Summon World and aligned them with engineering timelines and goals during team calls.
 Because we’re building the feature under a tight deadline, we chose to simplify the combat system.